 If you walk to the very top of Broad Street and onto Fontabelle, you will find Kensington Oval, a very famous cricket ground in operation since 1882 and which was host to the final game of the 2007 ICC Cricket World Cup.

 If you continue up to Harbour road, you will come to the Pelican Craft Centre, a complex of design and working studios of local artisans selling original and authentic goods.
 The shops here are very unusual and make an ideal stop for presents.

-Just outside of Bridgetown is Tyrol Cot, the family home of Sir Grantley Adams the first prime minister of Barbados.
-The house was built in 1854 and exhibits memorabilia from his political career and that of his son, Tom Adams who followed in his father’s footsteps to also become a Barbadian prime minister.
+Just outside of Bridgetown is Tyrol Cot, the family home of Sir Grantley Adams, the first prime minister of Barbados.
+The house was built in 1854 and exhibited memorabilia from his political career and that of his son, Tom Adams, who followed in his father’s footsteps to also become a Barbadian prime minister.

 Finally, you wouldn’t be in Barbados, let alone the capital city if there were no mention of the countries national drink, and that is rum.